 Consumers don’t delineate between great experiences offline and online – they just want what they want, when they want, where they want.

-So how do we give customers what they want?
+How do you give customers what they want?

 There are 8 pillars of the on-demand economy (where impatience is a virtue):